RyvkinJ/Malicious-URL-Detection/README.md

-Created and presented by Ya'eer Kidron & Yulia Ryvkin & Yair Toledano
+Created and presented by Ya'eer Kidron, Yair Toledano & Yulia Ryvkin
 # Malicious-URL-Detection

 Malicious websites are a known threat, which are used by perpetrators to control victims’ machines or get their data remotely.